Archer artillery system: Operational vehicle platform – Volvo A30D

 This vehicle platform is a modification of the Volvo A30D 6×6 articulated all-terrain hauler vehicle.
 It was developed for the first variant of the Archer artillery system.
 Operators control the entire gun system in any weather from the safety of the armoured vehicle cabin which is fitted with bullet and fragmentation-proof windows.
 The cabin seats up to four personnel.
 The howitzer is operated by three or four crew but can be run by a single operator.

 The system also includes a munition carrier consisting of a removable, modified standard container mounted on a ballistic-proofed all-terrain lorry.
 As per the agreement announced in March 2010, the contract to commence the serial production of 48 Archers was signed for US$200 million, resulting in a unit cost of US$4.17 million.

-The final 24 were delivered to the Swedish Army in October 2025.
-This variant was modified to be mounted on any type of chassis.
+24 Archer were upgraded to the C-standard by November 2025.
+The upgrades improve the reliability of the system, and include a new command system.
+This upgraded variant is also compatible to be used on new platforms.

-Future vehicle platform – Rheinmetall HX2 8×8
+Operational vehicle platform – RMMV HX2 8×8

-The Rheinmetall HX2 8×8 (HX44M) is the second platform for which the Archer artillery system is being developed.
+The RMMV HX2 8×8 (HX44M) is the second platform for which the Archer artillery system is being developed.
 The Swedish Army ordered 48 in September 2023 for US$500 million.
 The delivery is planned to start from 2025.
 There are no changes to the system mentioned other than its adaptation to the vehicle.

+The first units were delivered to the Swedish FMV on 21 April 2026.
+The first delivery to the Swedish Army took place the 26 August 2026.